maglnet/ComposerRequireChecker/README.md

 ## What's it about?

+Most likely your code relies on external dependencies; these can be *hard* or *soft*.

-Your code most certainly uses external dependencies.
-And if it's only extending PHPUnits `TestCase`.
-And to make sure that your code knows where to find that `TestCase`-class you for sure called `composer require --dev phpunit/phpunit`.
-That means your dependency is a hard dependency.
+As an example, imagine you are extending the `TestCase` class from *PHPUnit*, in your project.
+You probalby called `composer require --dev phpunit/phpunit` to add the library under `require-dev` in `composer.json`, so to ensure that your code knows where to find that `TestCase` class.
+This means that your dependency is a *"hard dependency"*.

-But what if you did a `composer require phpunit/dbunit`?
-As that package requires phpunit/phpunit as well all your dependencies would still work, wouldn't they?
-But only out of sheer luck (and in this far fetched example because it's the way it's designed).
-But from your `composer.json` one wouldn't immediately know that you'd use PHPUnits `TestCase`-class.
-That's what a "soft dependency" is.
-And you should avoid those as they might blow.
-Imagine the person maintaining the library that also includes the package that you depend on suddenly using a completely different library.
-Suddenly your code would break after a `composer update` for no apparent reason.
-Just because you didn't include the dependency as a "first level" dependency in the first place.
+But what if you did a `composer require phpunit/dbunit` instead?
+Since *DBUnit* also [requires *phpunit/phpunit* in its `composer.json`](https://github.com/sebastianbergmann/dbunit/blob/master/composer.json), all your dependencies would still work, wouldn't they?
+Well, they might; but only out of sheer luck (as in this far fetched example).

+*DBunit*'s dependency on *PHPUnit* `TestCase` class is not immediately obvious, when looking at your `composer.json`.
+The dependency might be hidden as `suggest`ed in another dependency.
+That's what a *"soft dependency"* is.
+And you should avoid them, as they might blow up.
+Imagine the maintainer of *DBUnit* (that currently includes *PHPUnit*, with the `TestCase` class) switching to a completely different library than *PHPUnit*.
+Suddenly your code would break after a `composer update`, for no apparent reason. *PHPUnit* was removed by the update as obsolete, together with its `TestCase` class that you can't extended anymore in your project.
+Hence you'll get a fatal `Uncaught Error: Class 'TestCase' not found` error.
+This, just because you didn't include it as a hard *"first level dependency"*.

-This CLI-Tool parses your code and your composer.json-file to see whether your code contains such "soft dependencies" that might break your code.
+This *CLI* parses your code and your `composer.json` to check whether your code contains such *"soft dependencies"* that might break your code.

 ## Installation / Usage